anurag3414/ImageAnnotationSystem/README.md

-# Embedded Systems - Drone Dataset with Annotations
+# Embedded Systems - Video Dataset with Annotations

 In this project, we applied various methods to generate annotated images of a drone image dataset.
 The methods that we used were - Roboflow, GAN, YOLOV3 live object annotation and YOLOV3 annotation via uploading image.
 Let’s dive into the specifications of each method.